padresb/BeatDrop-Music-Visualizer-MacOS/README.md

 # BeatDrop Music Visualizer

-BeatDrop Music Visualizer is an improved standalone version of the original forked inactive repository based of the [Original MilkDrop2 Plug-in](https://www.geisswerks.com/milkdrop/) for [Winamp](https://winamp.com) that aims to add better features and bug fixes/optimizations for versatility and interesting.
+BeatDrop Music Visualizer is an improved standalone version of the [original inactive repository fork](https://github.com/mvsoft74/BeatDrop) based of the [Original MilkDrop2 Plug-in](https://www.geisswerks.com/milkdrop/) for [Winamp](https://winamp.com) that aims to add better features and bug fixes/optimizations for versatility and interesting.
 This also aims as MilkDrop improvement.

 It features:
 - Based of the [Original MilkDrop Plug-in](https://www.geisswerks.com/milkdrop/).